Soo Locks - a Wonder of Engineering and Human Ingenuity

 The Soo Locks Visitors Center is open from Mid-May through Mid-October from 9:00 a.m. to 9:00 p.m.

-For information off season please call the Sault Ste.
+For information off-season please call the Sault Ste.
 Marie Convention and Visitors Bureau: (906)632-3366

-History of the Soo Locks
+The Federal Government and the Soo Locks

 The St. Marys River is the only water connection between Lake Superior and the other Great Lakes.
 There is a section of the river known as the St. Marys Rapids where the water falls about 21 feet from the level of Lake Superior to the level of the lower lakes.
 This natural barrier through navigation made necessary the construction of the locks project known as the St. Marys Falls Canal.